 Configure centralized scans to use the Tanium Module Server to detect unmanaged interfaces beyond your local network, such as in cloud-hosted environments or targeted subnets where no Tanium Clients exist.

 Create profiles to detect interfaces that are on the network but not under Tanium management.
 Each profile consists of a set of network inclusions and exclusions, a discovery method, and schedule information.
-You can configure multiple profiles to cover different parts of the network.
-For more information, see Running distributed scans.
+You can configure multiple profiles to cover different types of scans and to scan different parts of the network.
+For more information, see

 Organize interfaces by applying locations or labels.
 View statistics about interfaces over time.